collapsed-stacks/startups/questions/1020/what-is-a-pitch-deck.md

 - tagged: `pitch`
 - score: 3

-<p>I often come across the term pitch deck when looking for information on building a start up.
+I often come across the term pitch deck when looking for information on building a start up.
 What is a pitch deck?
-How is it useful?</p>
+How is it useful?

 ## Answer 1021